 case state of

-ClientNeedsMore ->do-- Sending ACKs for three times rule
+-- Sending ACKs for three times rule

-when ((n `mod`3) ==2) $
+when ((n `mod` 3) == 2) $

 sendCryptoData conn $ OutControl HandshakeLevel []

-loop (n +1)
+loop (n + 1)

-SendClientFinished cf exts appSecInf ->do
+SendClientFinished cf exts appSecInf -> do

 setApplicationSecretInfo conn appSecInf